SaeedTaghavi/CS/docs/OS/Chap03.md

 !!! note "`fork()`"
     The new process created by `fork()` consists of a copy of the address of parent process.

-Return code
+- Return code

-- Child process: 0.
+    - Child process: 0
-- Parent process: pid of the child.
+    - Parent process: pid of the child

 !!! info "After `fork()` syscall"
     One of the two processes uses the `exec()` syscall to replace the process's memory space with a new program.